santanaholland7/docs/markdown/ci-integrations/bamboo.md

 Once Bamboo has been restarted, we can then configure the plugin to work with our environment.

-## Configuring the Bamboo Sauce OnDemand plugin
+## Configuring the OnDemand plugin

 After the Sauce plugin has been installed, the username and access key of the Sauce OnDemand user account must be entered within the Bamboo administration interface.